Tips for Working with Cowork

 • "Summarize expenses from all receipts in the Receipts/ folder"

-• "Create a PowerPoint summary of this week's work from the Notes/ folder"
+• "Create a PowerPoint summarizing this week's work from Notes/ files"

-Cowork will execute them in order.
-You don't need to watch the screen — come back and review all results at once.
+Cowork will process them in order.
+You don't need to watch the screen — just come back and review all results at once

 4.2 Choose the Right Plugin for the Job

 Plugins help Cowork perform specialized tasks better.
-Only enable the ones you need:
+Enable only what you need:

 Task Type Recommended Plugin

-If you need Cowork to work across applications, connect through MCP (Model Context Protocol), such as:
+If you want Cowork to work across applications connect via MCP (Model Context Protocol) such as:

 • Google Workspace — Read/create Google Docs, Sheets, Slides